asouvanlasy/drestation/_posts/2022-03-31-what-is-oop.md

 Object-oriented programming (OOP) is a programming paradigm focused on classes and objects.

-- Programming paradigms are the ways, techniques or approaches to writing programs.
+- Programming paradigms are the ways, techniques or approaches to writing programs, similar to how there are many martial arts for fighting.

 - Classes are the blueprints for creating objects.
 They define what the data should be and what a function can do with that data.